Split weight training

-Split weight training is a type of exercise workout.
-It involves dividing training routines by body region, muscle group or movement.
+Split weight training, also known as split routine, or split workout routine, is a type of exercise workout routine.
+It is a workout regimen where different muscle groups are targeted on separate days, rather than exercising the entire body in a single session.
+This type of training allows for focused work on each muscle group while providing appropriate recovery time between training on the same muscle.
+This type of training is mostly used by bodybuilders and fitness trainers, while professional lifters typically avoid this approach.
+It is the opposite of a full-body workout, where the entire body is targeted in a single session.

-Workout Splits
+Workout splits

-Push/Pull/Legs
+Push/pull/legs

-Firstly, the push muscles consisting of the chest, shoulder, and triceps.
-Example exercises are the barbell bench press, incline barbell press, barbell shoulder press, dip, and triceps push down.
-Separately, the exercises for pull muscles (back, biceps, abdominal, calves and legs) are pull ups, sit-ups, barbell curls and standing calf raises.
-The two workouts are performed on separate days.
+The Push/pull/legs split consists of three different workout routines: First, the push muscles consisting of the chest, anterior and lateral deltoids, and triceps.
+Then, the exercises for pull muscles (latissimus, trapezius, rhomboids, biceps, and rear deltoids) are worked on the second day.
+The final workout consists of training the muscles of the lower body.
+The three workouts are performed on separate days.

-Upper/Lower Body
+Upper/lower body

 Workout sessions are usually divided between the upper- and lower body, which often includes the abdominal muscles.

 Typical workouts for an upper body routine include the bench press, biceps curls, lateral raises, seated lateral pull-downs and barbell rows.
 Lower body routines often include the leg-press, squats, leg extensions and leg curls.

-Arnold Split
+Arnold split

-The Arnold Split consists of 3 different workout routines: chest/back, shoulders/arms and core/legs.
+The Arnold split consists of 3 different workout routines: chest/back, shoulders/arms and core/legs.
 It is named after Arnold Schwarzenegger, who popularized the routine during his preparations for the second Mr Olympia.

-Double Split
+Double split

 Training a full workout in the morning and evening with at least 8 to 10 hours rest between.

+Fb split

+A full body split is one the most efficient splits, because it trains the body at least 3x a week giving you more frequency which leads to more growth.